Working Together for Safer Communities

 Click here for details of our standard courses and workshops, sub-divided into Informal and Formal processes, including the Training of Trainer options we offer.

-With lockdowns and social distancing in these challenging times, the more traditional form of ‘Face to Face’ training is now often proving problematic.
+Following the end of lockdowns and social distancing, the more traditional form of ‘Face to Face’ training is still proving problematic for some.

 With this in mind SynRJ continue to offer online Workshops and Training Courses, which have received very positive feedback.

 The content is much the same as our regular ‘Face to Face’ inputs and in some cases, the logistics of arranging sessions in this way is easier to manage.